 Your title is exactly that, the title of the job for which you are applying: Chief Information Officer.
 This is one of the few areas of your resume that you may have to tweak if the company you are targeting calls its CIO by a different name.
 Some CIOs also hold dual titles.
 Just make sure that your title matches that of the job listing.

 Following your title, your executive summary is included at the top of the first page.
-Your summary has to convey, in just a few sentences, your Unique Success Proposition™.
+Your summary has to convey, in just a few sentences, your Career Success Proposition™.
 This includes your top accomplishments and how they prepared you for your next challenge.
 Think of this as a super-summary because while you do have to sum up your career, you have to do so in a way that shows recruiters and potential employers how you will elevate your next IT division.